CSUChico-CSCI340/CSCI440-Virtual-Paging-Assignment/README.md

 ## Resources
 Refer to your textbook and class notes of OS paging policies and implementations.
 * If you require a good C language reference, consult K&R[3].
-* The internet[4] is also a good resource for finding information related to solving this assignment.
 * You may wish to consult the man page for `make`, which is required to compile and complete this assignment.
 Note that the first argument to the “man” command is the chapter, ensuring that you access the appropriate version of each man page.
 	* See man man for more information.
 	* man 1 make